suhock/php-dependency-injection/README.md

 This document uses a modified PHP syntax for conveying API information.
 Please refer to the [API syntax](#api-syntax) section for details.

-#### Autowire the class's constructor
+#### Autowire a class

 The container will construct classes by calling the class's constructor, automatically resolving any dependencies in the constructor's parameter list.

+If the class has any methods with an `Autowire` attribute, the container will call those methods, resolving and injecting any dependencies listed in the parameter list.

-The optional `$mutator` callback allows additional configuration of the object after the container has instantiated it.
+The optional `$mutator` callback allows additional configuration of the object after the container has initialized it.
 The callback must take an instance of the class as its first parameter.
 Additional parameters will be autowired.

 ```php